VishVandhan004/Web-Development-Projects/React_ToDoList/README.md

 # TaskFlow - A Modern To-Do List App

 The **TaskFlow - A Modern To-Do List App** is a simple and interactive task management application built using **React.js, JavaScript (ES6), HTML, and CSS**.
 It allows users to dynamically add and manage tasks with a seamless UI experience.
 The app leverages **React’s state management** for real-time updates and ensures a smooth workflow by automatically clearing input fields after adding tasks.
 With a **modular component-based structure**, it is designed for scalability and easy customization.
 Future enhancements include **task deletion, local storage integration, and a completion tracking system** for improved functionality.
+The App is deployed using Vercel.

 ## Features
 ✅ Add new tasks to the to-do list